-Xie Ding Zhong is our Founder, Non-Executive Director, and member of the Nominating Committee, and was last re-elected as a Director on 19 June 2020.
+Xie Ding Zhong is our Founder, Non-Executive Director, and member of the Nominating Committee, and was last re-elected as a Director on 25 April 2022.
 He was re-designated from Non-Executive Chairman to Non-Executive Director on 1 June 2018.
 He has accumulated more than 40 years of experience in the chemical industry.
 Between 1961 and 1974, Xie Ding Zhong was a lecturer in the chemical engineering faculty of Hunan University.
 From 1975 to 1976, he was a technician in Dongting Nitrogen Fertiliser Factory.
 Between 1976 and 1993, he was the chief engineer in Fertiliser Industry Company of Hunan Province, where he took charge of the production, R&D and system design of the small-sized nitrogen fertiliser manufacturers and provided solutions to technological problems as well as promoted technical innovation in Hunan Province.
 Between 1993 and 1998, he was the legal representative and general manager cum general engineer of Anchun Energy Saving in charge of the overall operations and management.
 In 1998, when operations of Anchun Energy Saving ceased, he set up Hunan Anchun with our founding management team and then employees to carry on the business, and he has since then been the legal representative and general manager cum general engineer responsible for directing the strategic directions and growth of Hunan Anchun.
 Xie Ding Zhong graduated with a Bachelor's degree in Chemical Engineering from Hunan University in 1961.
 In November 1999, he was qualified as a registered senior engineer (research fellow), which is the highest rank of engineers in the PRC.
 He is a committee member of various national specialist committees in the chemical industry, such as China Nitrogen Fertiliser Industry Association and China Petroleum and Chemical Engineering Survey and Design Association, etc. He has won numerous awards at the national, provincial and city levels in recognition of his achievements and contribution to the chemical industry.
 The significant awards that Xie Ding Zhong had won include the National Scientific and Technological Progress Award (2nd-highest honours) by the National Science and Technology Committee of PRC in 1995, and the 2003 National Scientific and Technological Progress Award (2nd-highest honours) by the State Council in 2004, which is regarded as one of the most prestigious awards in the PRC in recognition of achievement and contribution to scientific and technological progress.
 In addition, in recognition of his contributions towards the development of engineering technology in the PRC, he has been entitled to a special subsidy granted by the State Council since 1991.

 Lee Gee Aik is our Lead Independent Director, Chairman of the Audit Committee, and member of the Nominating Committee.
 He was last re-elected on 26 April 2021.
+He is currently the Chief Financial Controller of Alpharock Family Office Pte.
+Ltd., a multi-family office.
 He has over 40 years of extensive and varied experience in accounting, audit and tax with both KPMG Singapore and KPMG USA Executive Office and public accounting practice.
 He also had controllership and financial management role in the hospitality industry with a hotel chain from 1993 to 1998.
 He is a Fellow of the Association of Chartered Certified Accountants, United Kingdom, and the Institute of Certified Public Accountants of Singapore.
 He also holds a Master of Business Administration from Henley Management College, United Kingdom.
-He is currently an Independent Director of Astaka Holdings Limited, SHS Holdings Limited and Uni-Asia Group Limited.
+He is currently an Independent Director of SHS Holdings Limited and Uni-Asia Group Limited and Non-Executive and Non-Independent Director of Astaka Holdings Limited.